 - Describe something that people would be surprised to know about your childhood.

-- Describe some of the cultural influences in your childhood such as music, television, movies, plays, art or writing.
+- Write about some of the cultural influences in your childhood such as music, television, movies, plays, art or writing.

 - Describe the home you grew up in.
 If you lived in several different homes, describe one or discuss the reasons for the frequent moves.
 Were you moving up or working your way down?